 For 30 days, you can expect to pay $45,000.

 6) TikTok Influencer Ads/ Brand and Creator Collaborations

-This type of ad campaign can be created on the “Creator Marketplace,” where brands meet creators and where both can collaborate.
+This ad campaign can be created on the “Creator Marketplace,” where brands meet creators, and both can collaborate.

 There are four different creator packages for these ad types: